 Do you think it’s possible to overdose on cinnamon?
 Because as much as I consume it, I’ve wondered, haha.

-Gah, get in my mouth you glorious gluten-free cinnamon coffee muffins.
+Gah, get in my mouth you glorious cinnamon coffee muffins.
 These flavors are so good together, you will be excited to share with your friends…or maybe not.
 I left out the vanilla, which I always tend to use in my baked goods, but I really wanted the cinnamon and coffee to be front and center and honestly, they are so strong, vanilla is not needed…you won’t even notice!
 Make sure to use a quality strong cinnamon…not that cheap, bland stuff.
 I use Saigon cinnamon for all my recipes.
 It is super strong, sweet and absolutely amazing in flavor.
 It is like no other cinnamon out there.
 Do yourself a favor and get some, you will thank me later, I promise.

-- 1 tablespoon + 1 teaspoon quality strong cinnamon (I use Saigon, don't use a bland cinnamon!)
+- 1 tablespoon + 1 teaspoon quality strong cinnamon

 - 2 teaspoons baking powder

-- ½ teaspoon fine sea salt
+- 1/2 teaspoon fine sea salt

-- Preheat the oven to 350 degrees and place 8 liners in a muffin pan.
+- Preheat the oven to 350F degrees and place 8 liners in a muffin pan.
 I always use Reynolds Stay-Brite interior foil lined because they never stick and perform perfect every time.